 The PET-MR Imaging Research Centre at the University of British Columbia was created through a CFI grant and philanthropic donations.
-It represents an expansion and continuation of the UBC PET Imaging Centre representing a joint UBC/TRIUMF PET imaging program dedicated primarily to imaging research in Parkinson’s disease and neurodegeneration.
+It represents an expansion and continuation of the UBC PET Imaging Centre, a joint UBC/TRIUMF PET imaging program dedicated primarily to imaging research in Parkinson’s disease and neurodegeneration.

-The PET-MR center now comprises a GE PET/MR Signa, a Siemens High Resolution Research Tomograph, a GE Advance and a Siemens preclinical Focus 120 and is part of larger Neuroimaging Suite which further houses a state-of-the art Philips 3T scanner and an EEG facility.
+The PET-MR center now comprises a GE PET/MR Signa, a Siemens High Resolution Research Tomograph, a GE Advance and a Siemens preclinical Focus 120 and is part of the larger Charles E. Fipke Integrated Neuroimaging Suite which further houses a state-of-the art Philips 3T scanner and an EEG facility.
 The centre is entirely dedicated to research studies.

-- To use advanced, multi-modal imaging techniques to further our understanding of brain function in healthy aging and as affected by disease with emphasis on Parkinson’s, Dementia, Mood Disorders, Addiction and Multiple Sclerosis
+- To use advanced, multi-modal imaging techniques to further our understanding of brain function in healthy aging and as affected by diseases including Parkinson’s, Dementia, Mood Disorders, Addiction and Multiple Sclerosis

 - To education the next generation of inter-disciplinary scientists